Write a comment

 making the dough - photo step 16

-17. Grease the bowl of the slow cooker with refined oil.
+17. Grease the slow cooker bowl with refined vegetable oil.

 multicooker - photo step 17

-18. Shape the dough into a round shape and place it at the bottom of the slow cooker.
+18. Shape the dough into a round; place at the bottom of the slow cooker bowl.

 making the Easter cake in a multicooker - photo step 18